-An adverse reaction is defined in the regulations as a microchip that causes any unnecessary pain or suffering or any pathology that is or seems to be caused by the implantation of a microchip, or a microchip that has migrated from the implantation site or failed.
-Although the regulation only applies to dogs it would be good practice to report adverse reactions to microchips in other species as well.
+An adverse reaction is defined in the regulations as a microchip that causes any unnecessary pain or suffering or any pathology that is or seems to be caused by the implantation of a microchip, or a microchip that has migrated from the implantation site or failed (failure to transmit the number encoded in the microchip when scanned by an appropriate transceiver).
+Although the regulation only applies to dogs (and in England, cats) it would be good practice to report adverse reactions to microchips in other species as well.
+Similarly, although the Northern Ireland legislation does not make a specific requirement to report adverse reactions, the BSAVA recommends these should be reported.

-The regulations in England, Scotland and Wales make it a legal requirement to report adverse reactions/events relating to microchips and microchip failure in dogs (in England this came into effect on 24th February 2015).
-Where there is evidence of any adverse event in relation to a microchip this must be reported to the Veterinary Medicines Directorate using the online report form.
+The regulations in England, Scotland and Wales make it a legal requirement to report adverse reactions/events relating to microchips and microchip failure in dogs, and in England this also applies to cats from 10th June 2024.
+Where there is evidence of any adverse event in relation to a microchip this must be reported to Defra using the microchipping adverse event form.
 Although this requirement applies to everyone, it is likely that those in veterinary practices may be the first to become aware of these problems, because they regularly scan microchips.
-The RCVS has now included guidance that veterinary surgeons and veterinary nurses should report any adverse reaction to a microchip or the failure of a microchip to the Veterinary Medicines Directorate in the supporting guidance to the Code of Professional Conduct.
+The RCVS has now included guidance that veterinary surgeons and veterinary nurses should report any adverse reaction to a microchip or the failure of a microchip in the supporting guidance to the Code of Professional Conduct.

 Types of adverse event

-Please note that while the legislation refers to ‘adverse reactions’ the VMD reporting scheme refers to ‘adverse events’.
+Please note that while the legislation refers to ‘adverse reactions’ the Defra reporting scheme refers to ‘adverse events’.
 In this document we have treated these terms as synonymous.

 Implantation reactions